Blairlogie

 Between 1598 and 1609, the minister of Logie Kirk was the poet Alexander Hume.

+In 1811 a census of the village showed 36 families, containing around 140 people including the minister, five shoemakers, a weaver and a tailor.

-In 1940 the actor and conservationist, Moultrie Kelsall, restored an eighteenth century building, Kirklea Cottage as a family home.
+In 1940 the actor and conservationist, Moultrie Kelsall, restored an eighteenth-century building, Kirklea Cottage as a family home.
 This early conservation project is discussed in 'A future for the past' published jointly with Stuart Harris in 1961.
 Kelsall also was instrumental in saving nearby Menstrie Castle and his son Robin wrote of his youth in the village.

 The Scottish International rugby player Kenny Logan used to live in the village and several of his relatives live in the area.